Currently a License System?

-For many unsuspecting entrepreneurs and their lawyers, licensing is a natural outgrowth of a successful business.
-You establish a profitable business, your have a great brand, products and services and people take notice.
-You want to expand and so you start by granting simple license agreements.
-Your licensees buy products or services from you, they expand your business by establishing new operating units, locations or dealerships using your brand and everything seems to work well.
-The reason you may have utilized a licensing model was because it just made sense and was a workable system as you grew.
-Another reason may be that you adopted a licensing structure legal advice or a mistaken belief that you could somehow could adopt licensing as an alternative to franchising.
+For many unsuspecting entrepreneurs and their lawyers licensing is a natural outgrowth of a successful business.
+You establish a profitable business, you have a great brand, products and services and people take notice.
+You want to expand and so you start by granting license agreements.

 Much more often than not state regulators will find that claimed license relationships are really disguised franchise relationships and are subject to franchise regulation.